postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 A consolidated update to a request, for example, looks like the screenshot above providing you with a diff view to pinpoint the exact changes.

-**Note**: Postman Pro users can view diffs.
+**Note**: Postman Pro and Enterprise users can view diffs.
 Other users will be able to track the "who" and "when" in the activity feeds, but not the "what" at this level of detail.

 ### Restoring collections